 ProFrac Holding Corp.
 (PFHC) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from ProFrac Holding Corp. as it approaches its next earnings report date.
+ProFrac Holding Corp. will be looking to display strength as it nears its next earnings release.

 Any recent changes to analyst estimates for ProFrac Holding Corp. should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.26% lower.
-ProFrac Holding Corp. is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.26% lower within the past month.
+ProFrac Holding Corp. currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, ProFrac Holding Corp. currently has a Forward P/E ratio of 5.81.
-This represents a discount compared to its industry's average Forward P/E of 26.
+In terms of valuation, ProFrac Holding Corp. is currently trading at a Forward P/E ratio of 7.23.
+This valuation marks a discount compared to its industry's average Forward P/E of 27.66.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 52, which puts it in the top 21% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.